AndrewC101/PokemonTrueRed/README.md

 # PokemonTrueRed
-Hack of Pokemon Red/Blue with a focus on fun, difficulty and post game content.
+Hack of Pokemon Red/Blue with a focus on fun, difficulty and post game content while retaining the feeling of a definitive gen 1 experience.

 # Main Features
 - All trainer parties and Pokemon updated for greater difficulty and engagement.
 - A significant amount of dialog changed to make the world more rich and fun.
 - AI updates making all enemies more difficult, some trainers will switch in specific situations.
 - Added ability to rematch any trainer, but you gain reduced exp before beating Elite Four.
+- Player can sprint at bike speed by holding B, animation speed doubles.
 - Different wild Pokemon available in every area, in addition to the important vanilla encounters
 - All in-game trades are different.
-- Significant content available after ELite Four, such as 17 optional bosses, max DVs on all Pokemon obtained and more.
+- Significant content available after Elite Four, such as 17 optional bosses, max DVs on all Pokemon obtained and more.
 - Boss enemies have better trained Pokemon with higher stats (stat exp / EVs)
 - Items can not be used in boss battles, by a player or opponent.
 - Updated level-up moveset for all fully evolved Pokemon, they now learn good moves by level up.